 In the 1960s, Ocean Spray, keen to promote their cranberry juice, provided a cocktail recipe on their bottle labels that described a ‘Harpoon’ that called for vodka with cranberry on the rocks, sometimes with a spritz.
 This is probably the first time that cranberry juice was put in a cocktail.

-In the 1980s, the AIDS-riddled gay bars of New York and San Francisco were awash with a drink by the name of ‘Cosmopolitan’ that consisted of an horrendous mix of vodka, lime cordial and grenadine.
+In the 1980s, the riotous gay bars of New York and San Francisco were awash with a drink by the name of ‘Cosmopolitan’ that consisted of an horrendous mix of vodka, lime cordial and grenadine.
 Thankfully, Toby Cecchini of The Odeon in New York, took this liquid nightmare, grabbed a bottle of the all-new Absolut Citron vodka, and returned the Cosmopolitan to its rightful place as a stylish, stiff apéritif.
 The Ceccarini recipe is generally regarded as the definitive recipe for the drink.
 It calls for citrus vodka, triple sec and cranberry.

 The Cosmopolitan joined the Martini as part of the canon of American cocktail culture, and young bartenders, always keen to buck against trends, would say to Cecchini:

 The Cosmopolitan came at a time when cocktails were not terrifically popular.
 Then Sex and the City got hold of it, which reinvigorated cocktail culture, and catapulted the Cosmopolitan into true notoriety.
 Commentators say that the Cosmo remains the last of the classic cocktails – everything that came after it is regarded as ‘modern,’ despite the efforts of todays best bartenders striving to produce the best drinks they can.